bsmith89/StrainFacts/README.md

 ## Usage[^test-data]

-[^test-data]: All of the files described in the usage examples below can be built automatically with Make
-(e.g. try running: `make examples/sim.filt.fit.world.nc`).
+[^test-data]: All of the files described in those notebooks and the usage examples below can be built automatically with Make (e.g. try running: `make examples/sim.filt.fit.world.nc`).

 ### Get help